hrauniya/Decision-Tree/README.md

 [0.5629, 0.6143] Confidence Interval

 c)
-When comparing the results from q1b and q3b, we observe that the accuracy is much higher when using numerical attributes.
+When comparing the results from q1b and q3b, I observed that the accuracy is much higher when using numerical attributes.
 This implies that handling numerical attributes by finding the best threshold and gain creates a tree that leads to the most accurate predictions.

 4.
 a) seeds = [329, 182, 94, 1, 23, 90, 823, 781, 4938]